Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 _"I am whispering as softly as I can.
 Your ears will soon attune to My Voice.
 It has been a long time since they have heard."_

-As the energy of the Voice permeates your [[Consciousness]], your [[Embodiment]] slowly comes back towards life.
+As the energy of the Voice permeates your [[Consciousness]], your [[Embodiment]] slowly floats back towards life.

-*"Open your eyes."
+_"Open your eyes."_

 With tremendous effort, first one eyelid opens, then the other.

 As your eyes strain to adjust to the darkness and you try to move, the first subtle movement brings the sound of chains to your ears.
-Your body feels sore, weak, and cold, and you soon realize you are helpless.
+Your body feels sore, weak, and cold.
+You limbs feel heavy.
+You soon realize you are helpless.

 It is quiet, except for an eerie mechanical din, and a strange sort of cacophonous chanting.